abdrahmansoltan/Learning-Notes/JavaScript/02-OOP.md

     },
   }

+//-------------How subclassing works?-------------//
-// 1st step : set the proto of the subClass from the superClass const StudentProto = Object.create(PersonProto);
+// 1st step : set the __proto__ of the subClass from the __proto__ of the superClass
+// as object is (object + function) combo -> (if it doesn't find the property --> go to obj prototype & if it doesn't find the method --> go to function prototype) const StudentProto = Object.create(PersonProto);

 // 2nd step : add init properties to the subClass